Unbound Bookmaker

 Bookmaker Project

 Our aims for this project were to promote literacy, creativity, and confidence, with the additional benefit of teaching important life skills, imparting knowledge on environmental issues, and preserving local culture.
-Over 260 students in the Marshall Islands have participated in creating 14 class books.
+About 300 students in the Marshall Islands have participated in creating 15 class books.
+Each has received a copy as part of the project, and each library has a set of the books.

 Where Are the Marshall Islands?